 We used Google Analytics to identify potential pain points within our audience model.
 We discovered that users were more likely to use mobile devices to consume supporter content, such as news and updates, whilst content focusing on volunteering tasks was more often carried out on desktop.
 This was an important consideration when designing navigation patterns and page hierarchies.

-MSF's new site is fully responsive
+New site is fully responsive

 + Volunteer interviews

 We ran a series of interviews with potential and existing volunteers to understand their goals, attitudes and experiences of the MSF volunteer journey across multiple touch points.
-Using this information, we were able to develop new user journeys to ensure visitors, such as quality volunteers, had a more appealing, and less frustrating, experience of applying to become an MSF volunteer.
+Using this information, we were able to develop new user journeys to ensure visitors, such as quality volunteers, had a more appealing, and less frustrating, experience of applying to become a volunteer.
 As a result we were able to prototype and test a series of pages that would support MSF in increasing the quality of their volunteer applications with minimal fuss for the person making the application.

 Volunteer registration page